Pustiměř: Etymology

 The name is derived from the personal name Pustimir or from similar old Slavic name.

 Geography

 Pustiměř is located about 5 km northeast of Vyškov and 30 km northeast of Brno.
 It lies mostly in the Vyškov Gate, only the northwestern part of the municipal territory extends into the Drahany Highlands.
 The stream Pustiměřský potok flows through the municipality.

 History

 The first written mention of Pustiměř is in a deed of Stará Boleslav chapter from 1046.
 In the 1141 deed of Bishop Jindřich Zdík, Pustiměř was listed as a property of the Olomouc bishopric.
 After a monastery was founded in Pustiměř in 1340, the settlement became a market town and further developed.
 The monastery was demolished during the Hussite Wars, but it was officially abolished only in 1588.
 The development of Pustiměř was ended by the Thirty Years' War.

 Transport

-The D46 motorway (part of the European route E462) from Olomouc to Vyškov passes through the municipal territory.
+The D46 motorway (part of the European route E462) from Olomouc to Vyškov runs through the municipal territory.